maxvfischer/DIY-arcade/README.md

 ![arcade_buttons 2](./images/build/arcade_buttons_2.jpg)

 To center the joysticks in the holes, I used a wide double-coated adhesive tape normally used to attach rugs to floors.
-One person then centered the joystick from the top, while the other person locked it in place.
+It's easier to be two people doing this, one person centering the joystick from the top, while the other person locking it in place.
 The joysticks were then screwed into the button panel.

 ![arcade_buttons 4](./images/build/arcade_buttons_4.jpg)